ChilliCream/graphql-workshop/docs/6-subscriptions.md

     ![Subscription Waiting for Events](images/31-bcp-subscribe.webp)

-1. Open another tab in Banana Cake Pop and add the following document:
+1. Open another tab in Nitro and add the following document:

     ```graphql
     query GetSessionsAndTracks {